TomyJaya/composable-functional-js-notes/19_apply_multiple_functors_as_arguments_to_a_function_applicatives.md

 # Apply multiple functors as arguments to a function (Applicatives)

-The below example will run one at a time:
+The below example will run one at a time (one after the other):

 ```javascript
 const Either = require('../either')